 It is a lovely walk and takes 30 minutes to one hour hike.
 It’s partially hilly.
 But this trail is not so bad if you have been to Pacaya volcano in Antigua.
 If you’re not interested in hiking, go back down and walk endlessly by the lake, where you have uninterrupted views of the volcano.
 Take the boat back to Panajachel.

 A late afternoon walk in Panajachel

-If you were staying in Panajachel, there are (lanchas) boat every 20 minutes to the villages.
-The service starts at 7:00 am to 7:30 pm.
+Tip: If you were staying in Panajachel, there are (lanchas) boats every 20 minutes to the villages.
+The service is from 7:00 am to 7:30 pm.

-The return service to Panajachel from San Pedro starts at 6:00 am to 5:00 pm.
+The return service to Panajachel from San Pedro starts from 6:00 am to 5:00 pm.
 If you miss the last boat, you can always charter.
 But that would be more expensive.

 San Juan la laguna

 From San Pedro, we took a tuk-tuk to San Juan.
 I remember the man said that if we’d like to explore a quiet village, we should go to San Juan.
 So after spending two hours in San Pedro, we took a tuk-tuk for 15 Quetzales.